-Kim Jong II paid attention to the descendants of Kang Ryang Uk so that they could unswervingly follow the road of patriotism for the prosperity of the nation and reunification of the country as Kim II Sung had done to Kang Ryang Uk and his children.
-Kim Jong Il would send birthday spread to Kang Ryang Uk's son and praise him whenever he achieved successes in his work.
+Kim Jong II paid attention to the descendants of Kang Ryang Uk so that they could unswervingly follow the road of patriotism for the prosperity of the nation as Kim II Sung had done to Kang Ryang Uk and his children.

+Kim Jong II would send birthday spread to Kang Ryang Uk's son and praise him whenever he achieved successes in his work.

-When he was reported that Kang Ryang Uk's daughter-in-law passed away, he said that she brought up many talented artistes while she was working as a teacher at Pyongyang Kim Won Gyun University of Music, and took measures for her funeral.
+When he was reported that Kang Ryang Uk's daughter-inlaw passed away, he said that she had brought up many talented artistes while she was working as a teacher at Pyongyang Kim Won Gyun University of Music and Dance and took measures for her funeral.

-Today respected Kim Jong Un continues to pay attention to the descendants of Kang Ryang Uk as Kim Il Sung and Kim Jong Il had done.
+Today the respected Comrade Kim Jong Un continues to pay attention to the descendants of Kang Ryang Uk as Kim Il Sung and Kim Jong Il had done.

 Kim Jong Un got a report that Kang Ryang Uk's son passed away when the entire nation was still in bitter grief after the sudden demise of Kim Jong II.
-He expressed his condolences, took measures for his funeral and made him blessed for ever as the winner of the National Reunification Prize and patriotic martyr by burying his remains in the Patriotic Martyrs Cemetery.
+He expressed his condolences, took measures for his funeral and made him blessed for ever as a patriotic martyr by burying his remains in the Patriotic Martyrs Cemetery.